 Even though digital payment is a good alternative and popular payment option, businesses will still face certain risks, such as security.
 It is common to wonder if it is safe to perform transactions without falling prey to fraud and data breaches.
 There have been cases where card numbers or account numbers are being stolen during business transactions.
 To avoid falling prey to fraud and data breaches, here are some ways you can protect your business:

-SSL stands for Secure Sockets Layer.
+SL stands for Secure Sockets Layer.
 It is an internet security layer that helps secure your website, and the URL usually starts with HTTPS.
-It is important to ensure that your website has an SSL certificate.
+It is important to ensure that your website has an SSL certificate if it is sing domain or wildcard SSL certificate or any other SSL certificate.
 Customers might be aware of SSL and the padlock icon that comes with it.
 With these measurements being put in place, it gives customers the assurance to transact peacefully.

 PCI Data Security Standards